 - Making sure the measurements are appropriate for my body shape.

 But, enough about fashion footprints.
-Let’s get to the good stuff… why you’re here – you’re hear to learn about a handful of sustainable and ethical fashion brands that are actually affordable!
+Let’s get to the good stuff.
+You’re here to learn about a handful of sustainable and ethical fashion brands that are actually affordable!

-Of course, all of these brands offer more expensive items and you can also score a bunch of even better deals off the sales rack.
-I hope you enjoy this post and several of the links are affiliate links for more information check out my disclosure policy!
+Of course, all of these brands offer more expensive items.
+So try to score a bunch of even better deals off the sales rack to save money.
+I hope you enjoy this post.
+Several of the links are affiliate links.
+For more information, check out my disclosure policy!

 1. tamga designs: